rmosolgo/graphql-ruby/guides/object_cache/schema_setup.md

 end
 ```

-See the {% internal_link "Redis guide", "/cache/redis" %} for details about configuring cache storage.
+See the {% internal_link "Redis guide", "/object_cache/redis" %} for details about configuring cache storage.

 Additionally, it accepts some options for customizing how introspection is cached:

-- `cache_introspection: { public: false }` to use `public: false` for all introspection fields.
+- `cache_introspection: { public: false }` to use {% internal_link "`public: false`", "/object_cache/caching#public-false" %} for all introspection fields.
 Use this if you hide schema members for some clients.
 - `cache_introspection: false` to completely disable caching on introspection fields.

 ### Context Fingerprint

 Additionally, you should implement `def self.private_context_fingerprint_for(context)` to return a string identifying the private scope of the given context.
-This method will be called whenever a query includes a `public: false` field.
+This method will be called whenever a query includes a [`public: false` type or field](/object_cache/caching#public-false).
 For example:

 ```ruby
 class MySchema < GraphQL::Schema